Chamber supports referendum on $10M city fee

 The Chamber explained that its primary concern with the fee is “that the city is spending more than it brings in year after year.
 That issue cannot be solved through temporary fixes or new fees that postpone difficult decisions.
 Cuts will have to be made with or without the fee.
 We must create a sustainable financial plan that prioritizes core services while ensuring the city lives within its means.”

 While city staff has touted its new budget system as priority-based, the city manager acknowledged Jan.
 15 that the city council has never actually set priorities.
 The two work sessions titled “Council budget priority workshops” Jan.
 15 and Jan.
-22 resulted in “scenarios” based on proportional cuts to city departments.
+22 resulted in “scenarios” based on proportional cuts across all city departments.

 The Chamber said “the community needs to prioritize core services expected to be provided by our local government and ensure those things are funded fully.
 If services are at risk after funding public safety, and the community wishes to maintain those services, then the community should have a chance to do so by voting on funding clearly tied to those services.”